seanivore/non-bio-life/contact-us.md

 I'm a Graphic Designer with 13 years of experience, blending visual storytelling with technical innovation.
 My journey from traditional design to AI-augmented creativity reflects the evolving relationship between human aesthetic sensibility and computational capabilities.

-## Returning From a 2–3 Year, High-Focused, Learning Opportunity
+## Returning From A Years-Long, High-Focused, Learning Opportunity

-1. NEW NORMAL: working harder, faster, smarter, and more hours than ever before.
+1. NEW NORMAL: working harder, faster, smarter, and more hours than ever before
-2. ALL ABOUT THAT FOLLOW THROUGH: Completed more than a handful of long-duration projects.
+2. ALL ABOUT THAT FOLLOW THROUGH: Completed more than a handful of long-duration projects
-3. I've learned more in 3 years than would have otherwise taken 6-8 years; rivaling my prior 14 years experience.
+3. I've learned more than would have in a half-decade without AI
-4. This year what has been the more rewarding realization occurred: AI success is all about *knowing what question to ask*.
+4. This year what has been the more rewarding realization occurred: AI success is all about *knowing what question to ask*

 > Fully fixated, super power cranked up to the max.
 > Consistently happier.